 Things To Consider When Bringing Your Pet to Mt.
 Rainier While at Mt.
 Rainier National Park, there are a few rules you must follow with your pet.

 - Pet’s must be on leash at all times

 - Owners are responsible for picking up their pets waste

 - Pets aren’t allowed on trails, in the wilderness, or inside buildings.
 The one exception to this rule is on The Pacific Crest Trail

 While you can’t take your dog on the trails inside Mt.
 Rainier National Park, there are several stunning hiking options that give you incredible views of Mt.
 Rainier, Mt.
 Adams and other peaks in the Ashford area right outside of the park.
 Check out the Mt.
 Tahoma Trails featured in our Hike the Huts article.
-You can also use Washington Trails Association Hike Finder for more options, and there are plenty of small trails around the Rainier Lodging pet-friendly cabins your family to explore.
+You can also use Washington Trails Association Hike Finder for more options, and there are plenty of small trails around the Three Bears Cabins pet-friendly cabins your family to explore.